Primary Program: Afterschool Program

 - Monday – Friday

-- Youth ages 7 to 12 can register!
+- Youth ages 7 to 12 can register here!

 Teen Summer Employment Training (SET)

-Teen Summer Employment Training (SET) Program – During the summer months Teen SET provides 20 youth between the ages of 13 – 16 with critical life skills, career and college exploration, financial literacy, educational and employment focused trips and employment readiness training.
+Teen Summer Employment Training (SET) Program – During the summer months Teen SET provides youth between the ages of 13 – 16 with critical life skills, career and college exploration, financial literacy along with educational and employment focused trips and employment readiness training.

 YEP campers participate in traditional camp activities such as swimming, camp fires and arts and crafts combined with therapeutic sessions designed to teach children a variety of problem-solving and self-care strategies.
 Small group discussions and activities give children a chance to create relationships with fellow campers who can understand what they are going through.
 Structured educational components teach children about the physical and mental effects of drugs and alcohol, as well as their own predisposition to addiction.